 An academic advisor must approve all coursework in a student’s program plan including any exceptions to the following:

 - No course that is “R” (attendance) credit or that is “P” (pass/fail) may be counted toward the Ed.D.C.T. aside from A&HE 6504 and A&HE 7504.

 - Students must consult their academic advisors when they undertake an independent study, an internship, fieldwork courses, or graduate courses in other colleges (usually GSAS) of Columbia University or at other universities within the Inter-University Doctoral Consortium.

 - Doctoral students are generally discouraged from taking 4000-level courses and must consult with their academic advisors before registering for these courses.

-- Candidates should take a minimum of three courses outside the English Education Program (Courses not designated A&HE).
+- Candidates should take a minimum of two courses outside the English Education Program (Courses not designated A&HE).

 Doctoral Program Milestones